 Once you get deeper into the subculture, it stands to reason you’re going to want to know more, and social media is rarely the place for anyone who needs to go into the weeds and count the blades.
 And not everyone writes, or wants to write, or reads just about reviews, the latest rums, their rumfest visits – some like the leisurely examination of a subject down to the nth degree.

 - Cocktail Wonk – Without question, freelance writer Matt Pietrek is the guy with the widest span of essays and longform pieces on technical and general aspects of the subject of rum, in the world.
 In his articles he has covered distillery visits and histories, technical production details, in-depth breakdowns and translations of governing regulations like GIs and the AOC, interviews and much more.
-Sooner or later, everyone who has a question on some technical piece of rum geekery lands on this site.
+Sooner or later, everyone who has a question on some technical piece of rum geekery lands on the rum section of this site.

 - Rum Tasting Notes – This is not a website, but a mobile application and is a successor to the lauded and much-missed site Reference Rhum.
 It is an app allowing you to input your tasting notes for whatever rums you are working with, to make a collection of your own and to curate it … but its real value lies in being a database, a reference of as many rums as can be input by its users.
-Currently, there are over 7,000 rums in the library.
+As of this writing, there are over 7,000 rums in the library.

 - American Distillery Index – Produced by Will Hoekenga (not the last time he turns up here) as part of the American Rum Report, it lists every distillery he could find in the USA by state, provides the website, a list of their rums and some very brief historical notes.
 There is an Australian Distillery Index that I use when doing research, but it’s not as well laid out.

 - Sugar Lists – This is a subject that continues to inflate blood pressures around the world.
-Aside from the “wtf, is that true?” moments afflicting new rum drinkers, the most common question is “Does anyone have a list of rums that contain it?”.
+Aside from the “wtf, is that true?” moments afflicting new rum drinkers, the most common question is “Does anyone have a list of rums that contain it?”
 Well, no. Nobody does.
 But many have hydrometer readings that translate into inferences as to the amount of additives (assumed to be sugar), and these are:

 - The Boston Apothecary – Very technical articles on distillation.
 The September 2020 article was called “Birectifier Analysis of Clairin Sajous,” so not airport bookstore material, if you catch my drift.